domsinclair/IshmaelPHP-Core/Documentation/guide/blog-part-3-controllers-and-service.md

 The `make:views` command created starter files in `Modules/Blog/Views/posts`.
 Replace their contents with the examples below to get a working UI quickly.

+Note on the CSRF JavaScript helper used for XHR:
+- In this Part 3, we place a tiny helper script directly in each view’s <head> so the examples work standalone.
+- In Part 4, you will create a base layout and move this helper into the layout <head> so it loads once for all pages.

 `Views/posts/index.php`

 ```php